Daniel-Barbera/NS1-to-NS2-Guide/README.md

 }
 ```

 Fix: Await something inside the loop.
-If nothing in the loop is awaitable, you can add "await ns.sleep(50);", which will make the script await for 50 millisecond after every loop iteration.
+If nothing in the loop is awaitable, you can add ``await ns.sleep(50)``, which will make the script await for 50 millisecond after every loop iteration.
 ```js
 /** @param {NS} ns **/
 export async function main(ns) {